 The Governor General awards Mentions in Dispatches on the recommendation of the Chief of the Defence Staff, while presentations are normally made by senior military officials on behalf of the Governor General.

 Mentions in Dispatches may be awarded posthumously.

-During the Second World War, MID's were awarded as follows: 6432 to the Canadian Army, 2197 to the Royal Canadian Air Force and 1037 to the Royal Canadian Navy for a total of 9666 MID's awarded.
-During the Korean conflict, MID's were awarded as follows: 246 to the Canadian Army and 33 to the Royal Canadian Navy for a total 279 MIDs awarded.
+During the Second World War, MiD's were awarded as follows: 6432 to the Canadian Army, 2197 to the Royal Canadian Air Force and 1037 to the Royal Canadian Navy for a total of 9666 MID's awarded.
+During the Korean conflict, 246 MiD's were awarded to the Canadian Army and 33 to the Royal Canadian Navy for a total 279 MiDs.

 Engineers Awarded a Mention in Dispatches

 The following is a list of Engineers whio have been awarded the MiD since 1990.
 Scroll to the bittom of the list to look at the few citations we have been able to collect (marked *).

 |Date of Award|

 This page was updated on 1 August 2014.
 Any errors or omissions should be brought to the attention of VP History and Heritage.